* IF YOU HAVE A MEDICAL EMERGENCY, PLEASE INFORM THE RECEPTIONIST AS SOON AS POSSIBLE *

 - deal with your problem over the phone

 In the event you do not wish to discuss your symptoms with Reception staff please say so.
 Please be assured our Reception staff are compelled to follow the same rules of confidentiality that a GP or Nurse does.
 However, without relevant information the GP or Nurse will be unable to prioritise your call appropriately.

 Please give our Reception staff as much detail as possible as this will help the GPs and Nurses to prioritise who we phone back first.

 We believe that this system will ensure that patients will be directed to the right person for their problem, and that they will be looked after quickly and safely.

 If you feel that your problem could be dealt with over the telephone rather than by visiting the surgery the doctor on-call and nurse practitioners are available for telephone advice.

 Nurse Practitioners / Practice Nurses

-In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
+In a number of cases it might be worth considering a telephone appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.
 Our two practice nurses are qualified Nurse Practitioners who can examine and prescribe for patients when required.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.